Balzac’s Distillery District

 215 Spadina Ave., Chinatown

-Big communal tables laden with newspapers and magazines make Dark Horse Espresso an equally ideal match for the solo coffee drinker, as it is for a group of friends catching up over espresso and baked treats.
-The pared back industrial café is soaked in light and a great spot to work out of for the day.
+Big communal tables laden with newspapers and magazines make Dark Horse Espresso an equally ideal match for the solo coffee drinker as it is for a group of friends catching up over espresso and baked treats.
+The pared-back industrial café is soaked in light and a great spot to work from for the day.